brendonperkins/ClassProject/README.md

    should be equivalent to direction_opp = 1.
 No discrepancies were found, but the corresponding rows for any discrepancies would have been removed if they had existed.

-A heat map of the numeric variables shows there is no significant correlation between the variables, indicating they serve as independent measures of driver’s likelihood of accepting coupons.
+Heat maps of the numeric variables show there are no significant correlations between the variables, indicating they serve as independent measures of drivers' likelihood of accepting coupons.

 KEY FINDINGS